jarun/googler/README.md

     $ ./googler

+#### Running with Docker

+We provide `googler` with a tiny lightweight Docker image derived from python:3-alpine.

+In order to build `googler` docker image, run:

+    $ docker build -t jarun/googler path/to/Dockerfile

+Once the docker image has been built, run the following command to execute `googler`:

+    $ docker run -it jarun/googler

 #### Shell completion

 Shell completion scripts for Bash, Fish and Zsh can be found in respective subdirectories of [`auto-completion/`](auto-completion).
 Please refer to your shell's manual for installation instructions.